Job outlooks for Geological and mineral technologists and technicians

 - There are a moderate number of unemployed workers with recent experience in this occupation.

-Here are some key facts about Geological and mineral technologists and technicians in Quebec:
+Here are some key facts about geological and mineral technologists and technicians in the South Coast - Burin Peninsula and Notre Dame - Central Bonavista Bay regions:

 - Geological and mineral technologists and technicians mainly work in the following sectors: